 "My Samsung Galaxy S3 reports an error message on the micro SD card inserted in it.
 It says memory card needs to be formatted.
 I don’t know why it reports such an error message, but I cannot format the micro SD card which contains lots of important files.
 Can you tell me how to resolve the problem without losing any data? "

 An unformatted micro SD card is inaccessible, so you need to rely on other useful tool to read data from the unformatted micro SD card. iCare Data Recovery Pro, a data recovery tool is specially designed for memory card users to recover data when it is not accessible due to not formatted error.
-This data recovery software provides read-only solution to extract files from the unformatted micro SD card without formatting the card of changing any data on the card.
+This free data recovery software provides read-only solution to extract files from the unformatted micro SD card without formatting the card of changing any data on the card.
 The data recovery software supports all kinds of memory card and mobile phones, so you can completely rely on it to restore lost files when Samsung Galaxy S3 reports not formatted error on your micro SD card.